Stuycs-K/final-project-09-sen-shaurya/WORKLOG.md

 ### 6-3
 Add Compiler class and removed parser and interpreter classes.
 After a lot of thinking and trying different thnigs I have figured out the final structure of my interpreter.
 I will simply have a Lexer class and a Compiler class.
 The lexer which I already have an MVP for creates tokens from the code, and the compiler will take that and compile it into real executable code that will then be run.
 Today I have created a very small scale MVP for the compiler working to parse the print command.

+### 6-4
+Added lexing and compiling and evaluating for input command.
+I also created a new Folders program to help test which just takes inputs and prints them.
+I also made it so that it casts correctly between different data types

+### 6-5
+I completed addition which allowed me to run a new sample program which takes in two inputs and then prints the sum.
+At first it only worked between strings but I got it working for numbers too.
+I then expanded on this to include all binary operations!